Seiganto-ji Temple

 Kumano Nachi Taisha - is a Shinto Shrine and belongs to the three Kumano Sanzan shrines (Hayatama Taisha, Hongu Taisha, Nachi Taisha - Three Grand Shrines of Kumano) and is part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range

-Nachi Falls (Nachi no Taki) - is with 133 meters the tallest (uninterrupted) single-drop waterfall in Japan and famous for its beautiful scenery Read more >
+Nachi Falls (Nachi no Taki) - is with 133 meters the tallest (uninterrupted) single-drop waterfall in Japan and is famous for its beautiful scenery Read more >

 Kumano Kodo pilgrimage routes - connects the other sacred UNESCO sites in the area - Koya-san, Hayatama Taisha, Hongu Taisha, Nachi Taisha